fpigeon/gatsby-blog/pages/pages/portfolio/index.md

 ![community helpers](./comm_helpers.jpg)

-Application that connects seniors (givers) that need work done around their home and the youth (helpers) that want to earn some extra money.
+Web application that connects seniors that need work done around their home and the youth that want to earn some extra money.
 Built using Laravel, PHP, MySQL, JavaScript, jQuery, and Twitter Bootstrap.
 Development done in a Vagrant environment.
 Version control using Git and GitHub.
 Features a helper/giver dashboard, a job listing for helpers to apply to, and giving the power to the giver to select a helper based on their jobs completed and reviews.

 [View Github][community-helpers-gh] <br>
 [View Live][community-helpers-live]

 ## Todo List

 ![todo list](./todo.jpg)